 On February 12, 2021, we entered into an agreement with an affiliate of Grupo Arcor, an Argentine food company, to establish Ingrear Holding S.A. (the "Argentina joint venture"), a joint venture to sell value-added ingredients to customers in the food, beverage, pharmaceutical and other industries in Argentina, Chile and Uruguay.
-Ingredion and Grupo Arcor have completed all closing conditions, pending customary antitrust review, to combine the manufacturing facilities, finalize the transaction and formally establish the Argentina joint venture, which is managed by a jointly appointed team of executives.
+Ingredion and Grupo Arcor completed all closing conditions to combine the manufacturing facilities, finalize the transaction and formally establish the Argentina joint venture, which is managed by a jointly appointed team of executives.
+During the quarter, we received antitrust clearance, subject to fulfillment of certain conditions to promote arms-length competition in the Argentina corn wet milling market, which must be completed by September 2029.
 The Argentina joint venture is accounted for on the equity method of accounting, and we recognize our share of income or expense in Other operating expense one month in arrears due to the timing of when results are available.
 On December 13, 2023, the new Argentine government allowed the Argentine peso to devalue from the exchange rate of approximately 366 pesos to one U.S. dollar, to 800 pesos to one U.S. dollar.
-As we recognize our share of earnings one month in arrears, the loss from the change in value of the peso in December 2023 was recorded in Other operating expense during the first quarter of 2024.
+As we recognize our share of earnings one month in arrears, the loss from the change in value of the peso in December 2023 was recorded in Other operating expense (income), net during the first quarter of 2024.